Hamstring Injury

 Ice and use of a thigh sleeve for compression and support are needed immediately after injury.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) or other analgesics are used to relieve pain.
 If walking is painful, the person may need crutches initially.

-Once pain begins to resolve, the hamstrings should be gently stretched.
+Once pain begins to resolve, the person should gently stretch the hamstrings.
 When the pain has completely resolved, the quadriceps and hamstrings are gradually strengthened.
 The person should not run or jump until satisfactory muscle strength and range of motion have been regained.
 Recovery may occur in days or weeks, but a severe hamstring injury can often take up to several months to completely heal.

 Exercises to Strengthen the Quadriceps and Hamstrings